 Regional Anesthesia: Regional anesthesia administered to numb a more substantial section of the body and usually injected lower the waist.
 Patients are often awake but unable to feel the area that has been anesthetized — traditionally used during childbirth and for the operation of the abdomen, leg, or arm.

 General Anesthesia: General anesthesia is administered by placing a mask on the face or intravenous (IV) until the patient loses consciousness.
 Breathing is monitored and controlled with an endotracheal tube that is inserted into the windpipe — general anesthesia for patients having major surgery, such as knee or hip replacement or open-heart surgery.

 Dental anxiety while visiting a dentist is common.
 Nervous people, who fear and have concerns about dental procedures need sedation dentistry, which ranges from inhaling nitrous oxide to IV sedation.
 An IV sedation is kept for patients who are very anxious about dental visits.
 Here you won’t remember what is happening in treatment.

-During the initial visit, Dr. Mohamed Ali will thoroughly examine your mouth and will present different options and also advise you on the best option, suited for you.
+During the initial visit at our San Francisco office, Dr. Mohamed Ali will thoroughly examine your mouth and will present different options and also advise you on the best option, suited for you.
 The billing experts will check your insurance benefits and offer a complete treatment plan with the financial arrangements.
 We accept all major dental and medical PPO insurance plans.
 We also have an in-office Plan for Health for those who don’t have insurance.
 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, Healthcare Finance Solution, to make your treatment very reasonable.
 We will be delighted to answer all or any of your questions.
 So sit, relax, and get your dental care.
 To schedule your free consultation, call us at 415.391.7751.